Abhishekbagdiya01/learning_backend_development/README.md

 # learning_backend_development
-In this repo i am learning backend development with typescript,Nodejs,exprerss,MongoDb so that i can make complete full stack flutter app with my own backend
+In this repo i am learning backend development with typescript,Nodejs,exprerss,MongoDb so that i can develop complete full stack flutter app with my own backend